hamiiidir/laravel-shopping-cart/README.md

 > Please note that i have imported [this package](https://github.com/Crinsane/LaravelShoppingcart) to make it work with laravel 8 since there were a lot of uninvestigated old pull requests in the main repository

-i have published this package into packagist an you can install this package with the following command
+i have published this package on packagist so you can install this package with the following command

 	composer require hamiiidir/shoppingcart